nsetyo/nsetyo.me/src/content/index.md

 popping up.
 I love that about it.
 Lately, I’ve been getting into Rust because it’s fast and pretty cool.
 There’s always something new to try, and that’s what keeps me excited about this.

-I can’t wait to see where it takes me next.